Norfolk Reserve, Greenacre: Fauna

 This small forest reserve has few indigenous vertebrate species.
 However, Bearded dragons and small lizards (skinks) have been recorded.
 Previously, the rare Regent Honeyeater (Xanthomyza phrygia) and the Bent-wing Bat (Miniopterus schreibersii) have been recorded nearby.
 Norfolk Reserve may provide some habitat for these species if they occur nearby today.
 The White-throated needletail may be seen in the skies above in summer.

 Bush regeneration

 Forest conservation work is in progress.
 Weeds include Blackberry (Rubus fruticosus).
-Paddy's (Sida rhombifolia), Bidens (Bidens pilosa), Fleabane (Conyza sp.)
+Paddy's (Sida rhombifolia), Bidens (Bidens pilosa), Fleabane (Conyza sp.), most of which are currently under control.

+However, the grass Ehrharta erecta remains troublesome.
 The general health of the vegetation is fair to good.
 The southern part of the reserve is in particularly good condition, with few weeds.